 Consumerism may have been responsible for the golden age in history, but we are slowly beginning to wake up to its negative impact on the environment, the society and even on relationships.
 As we try to buy the new, shiny, expensive gadgets frequently, not only are we creating more waste which cannot be biodegraded, we might also be covering up our emotions.
 Next time you go to the mall on the weekend look around you, same couples with corporate jobs stroll into the mall together, walk around buying things they may not use and go back, all of it in silence.
 They speak of course but they don’t talk.
 They drive there, fill up the boot of the car with stuff, drive back home.
 It’s almost mechanical.
 The time off on the weekend which could have been spent talking is now eaten up by buying things.

-Money related changes can be an issue that couples fight over all the time, to the point where some couples break up.
 Planning your finances together and communicating clearly, without ego and power games is key when dealing with money as a couple.
 If you don’t see the red flag in time then money issues could actually ruin your relationship.